Ground Engineering

 The remediation was delivered in phases: earthwork removal of slip material, installation of temporary sheet piling to manage the active slip and poor ground conditions, and then drilling and concreting of 27 steel-reinforced bored piles at 5.4 m depth to provide permanent structural support.

-The GCS retaining wall was then constructed to restore full road dimensions and carriageway width.
+The GCS retaining wall was then constructed using Cirtix's Staragrid and Duramesh panels, along with compacted GAP65, restoring full road dimensions and carriageway width.
 Works were carried out within the constrained road corridor throughout the winter wet season, with traffic management maintained and active slip conditions managed to protect crews.
 An integrated stormwater and drainage system was installed to manage the groundwater and surface water conditions that triggered the failure.

 Deliver